What’s the difference between U3F, U3G, U3H, U3M, U3A, U3N Yamaha U3 pianos?

 Yamaha U3H (1970-1980)

-Yamaha U3 pianos in this category are mostly excellent and have serial numbers ranging from 2,000,000 up to 3,000,000.
+Yamaha U3 pianos in this category are mostly good and have serial numbers ranging from 2,000,000 up to 3,000,000.
 The U3H comes from a time when Yamaha had perfected what a modern piano should be.
 Strong, reliable, consistent, warm tone, beautiful action and, most importantly, top quality materials and top quality workmanship which (in my opinion) you don’t find in any of the modern pianos being produced by countless piano factories that are springing up all over the world producing cheaper and cheaper pianos.
 The U3H ranges from about 1970-1980 and I find that from the 1975 point onwards the qualify is very high.
 Some of the early 70s U3H pianos can be very nice but I recommend sticking to the later ones.

 Yamaha U3M (1980-1982)